Mumbai, IndiaMumbai Cricket Association, Wankhede Stadium, D Road, Churchgate, Mumbai - 400020 (Phone: 022 2281 1795/7876/9910)

 |India v West Indies - Dec 11, 2019||Scorecard|

 |T20I records | Results | High totals | High scores | Most runs | Best bowling | Most wickets | Partnerships | Statsguru|

-Mumbai, the cricket capital of India, has seen Test matches played at three different grounds.
-The Bombay Gymkhana ground hosted the first ever Test in India, in 1933-34 against England.
+Mumbai, the traditional cricket capital of India, has hosted Test matches at three different grounds.
+The Bombay Gymkhana ground hosted the first Test in India, in 1933-34 against England.
 After WW-II, the Cricket Club of India's Brabourne Stadium was used for 17 Tests.
-However, due to a dispute between the CCI and the Bombay Cricket Association, the BCA built the 45000-capacity Wankhede Stadium, less than a mile away from the Brabourne Stadium.
+However, due to a dispute between the Cricket Club of India (whose ground the Brabourne Stadium is) and the Bombay Cricket Association, the BCA built the 45000-capacity Wankhede Stadium, no more than a mile away.

-The seaside situation of the Wankhede stadium means that the swing bowlers get a fair amount of assistance during the early part of each day.
-The pitch has traditionally been full of runs, but it does help the spinners during the last couple of days, and in the last Test played on the ground, against Australia in 2005, the ball spun viciously from early on and this, coupled with low bounce, helped India win in under three days even though almost a whole day was lost to rain.
-The Wankhede stadium has stands named after famous Mumbai cricketers like Vijay Merchant, Sunil Gavaskar and Sachin Tendulkar.
+In the 2005 Test against Australia, the ball spun viciously from early on and this, coupled with low bounce, helped India win in under three days even though almost a whole day was lost to rain.
+The Wankhede Stadium has stands named after legendary Mumbai cricketers such as Vijay Merchant, Sunil Gavaskar and Sachin Tendulkar.